New Documentary Takes An Intimate Look Inside Italy’s COVID War

 I think when it started out in China, I was like everyone else.
 I thought it wouldn’t come here.
 I was supposed to go on a six months sabbatical traveling with my boyfriend in April.
 And when COVID-19 reached Italy, naively—even though I was emotionally really affected by what was going on—the borders of the world hadn’t closed yet.
 Naively, we just thought, we won’t go through Italy and Iran.
 If I’m being brutally honest here, even having reported on an outbreak in West Africa, it didn’t prepare me for this.

 Inside Italy’s COVID War premieres on FRONTLINE (PBS) & begins streaming on YouTube on Tuesday, May 19 at 10 p.m.
-EST and will be available on pbs.org/frontline at 7 p.m.
+EST and will be available on pbs.org/frontline and the PBS Video App at 7 p.m.
 EST.

 Please send any tips, leads, and stories to virus@time.com